szymondziedziel/BashTomato/README_MANUAL_PART.md

 ## Appium as better dumper

-Better until it starts server, creates session on the device, install all additional APKs (may require to user-click-agree), and then will no crash
+Better right after it starts server, creates session on the device, install all additional APKs (may require to user-click-agree), and then will no crash

 ### Additional requirements: